June 30, 2025

 Q4: What strategies would you use to optimize the cost of a GCP-based data pipeline?

-• Using partitioned and clustered tables in BigQuery to reduce query costs.
+• Use partitioned and clustered tables in BigQuery to reduce the volume of scanned data during queries, which directly lowers costs.

-• Leveraging autoscaling features in services like Dataflow and Dataproc to match resource usage with demand.
+• Leverage autoscaling features in services like Dataflow and Dataproc to match resource usage with demand, avoiding over-provisioning.

 Q5.
 Can you explain the differences between batch and streaming data processing, and how you would implement each in GCP?